sandialabs/conditional-multistep-attribution/README.md

 # Conditional multi-step attribution for climate forcings

 This directory contains data and Python scripts for reproducing results presented in the paper titled "Conditional multi-step attribution for climate forcings" by Christopher R. Wentland, Michael Weylandt, Laura P. Swiler, Thomas S. Ehrmann, and Diana Bull.
-This information is released under SCR#3080.0.
+The scripts are released under SCR#3080.

 ## Data

 Global average impact (centered about counterfactual ensemble mean) time series data files are included in the `data/` directory.
-These are derived from the "CLDERA E3SM-SPA Simulation Ensembles" dataset, which are released under Sandia Copyright Number 3051.0.
+These are derived from the "CLDERA E3SM-SPA Simulation Ensembles" dataset, which are released under SCR#3051.
 These span a range of climate variables, Mt.
 Pinatubo stratospheric SO2 injection mass, and ensemble member numbers.
 The general format of each file follows

 ```
 {variable}_{mass}Tg_ens{member_num}_glob_monthly.nc